perpk/json-xform/README.md

 8. The `to` property is the key in the target object where the value shall be written to.
 It is **not mandatory if a `from` property exists** - in that case if it's not there, the default applies, which means that the 'write-to' property in the target will be the same as the 'from' from the source.
 Chaining can be applied here as well.
 It'll create a nested object structure with the last property to be the carrier of the value.

+9. The `toArray` property defines whether the referenced value from the source shall be placed into an array in the target object.
+This might come handy when you want to perform further processing on the transformed json and need to have arrays for the particular properties.

-9. The `withTemplate` property defines a template which may contain an arbitrary string with the possibility to embed references to props from the source.
+10. The `withTemplate` property defines a template which may contain an arbitrary string with the possibility to embed references to props from the source.
 That comes handy if you want to construct a new property consisting of several fields from the source and maybe also some more text.
 In case the `withTemplate` prop is defined, **the `from` property must not exist in the same scope**, the two fields `withTemplate` and `from` are mutually exclusive.
 Another thing that changes if `withTemplate` is defined, is that the `to` property becomes mandatory and must be provided.
 This is because no implicit to field can be derived since the `from` property is not allowed in that case.
 Referenced properties may be nested, contain non-word characters, just like the props referenced by `from` are allowed to have.

 That's a rather complex yet complete example since it makes use of the whole range of the currently implemented vocabulary of the DSL.